 Vassilis joined the University of Liverpool School of Law and Social Justice in 2016 as a Senior Lecturer in Law.
 He holds a PhD on Public International Law from the European University Institute, where he also did a Master on Legal Research.
 Before the European University Institute he studied European Politics at the College of Europe (MA in European Politics) and Public International Law at Paris 1 Panthéon-Sorbonne (DEA).
-Vassilis did his main studies in Law (undergraduate) at the University of Athens and is qualified with the Athens' Bar.
+Vassilis did his main studies in Law (undergraduate) at the University of Athens.
 In the past, he has been a visiting scholar at Columbia Law School and a Grotius Fellow for one academic year at the University of Michigan Law School.

-Vassilis is the Chief Co Editor of The European Convention on Human Rights Law Review and a founding member of the Greek Public Policy Forum.
+Vassilis is the Co-Editor-in-Chief of The European Convention on Human Rights Law Review.